Ro5s/sushi-noms/README.md

-# sushi-noms
+# sushi noms 🍣
-bit sized ways to interact with sushi finance 🥢
+byte sized ways to interact with sushi finance 🥢